optframe/optframe/README.md

 - headers will be put on `/usr/local/include`
 - examples, src and tests will be put on `/usr/local/optframe`

+We recommend to run `make test-install` after that, to ensure everything is fine!

 ## Examples

 Interesting examples are available (see `Examples` folder):